pelithne/k8s/devops-and-aks.md

 ## Source control
 We will use the existing Azure/phippyandfriends GitHub repo.
-This repo has a few services, each of them represents an individual character of the Children’s Guide to Kubernetes and their new friend NodeBrady.
+This repo has a few services, each of them representing an individual character of the Children’s Guide to Kubernetes and their new friend NodeBrady.
 Each service is written in a different language, showing how an AKS cluster can run anything you can bring it.
 Parrot is in .NET Core, CaptainKube is in Go, Phippy in PHP and NodeBrady in Node.js.

-First, you will need to import this repo https://github.com/Azure/phippyandfriends into your own Azure repos (from the Azure DevOps project you just created earlier):
+First, you will need to import this repo https://github.com/Azure/phippyandfriends into your own Azure repo.
+Click on "Repos", then on "Files" and select "import a repository":

 ![Image 2](./media/AzureDevOps_2-1024x626.png)